tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 # Training

 To optimize neural network weights we need to have a model itself and optimizer.
-Model is already defined and optimizer is usually available in NN framework.
+Model is already defined and the optimizer is usually available in the NN framework.
 I use [Adam](http://ruder.io/optimizing-gradient-descent/index.html#adam) from [torch.optim](https://pytorch.org/docs/stable/optim.html).

 ```python